 To that end, we treat the relation between the average cooperation rate in the experimental play of the prisoner's dilemma and its exogenous parameters as a prediction problem.
-That is, in contrast to past work, which has tried to match observed behavior in-sample by, e.g., conditioning on initial play or entire sequence of previous actions, we try to predict the average cooperation in a session without using any data about how people in the session actually played.
+That is, in contrast to past work, which has tried to match observed behavior in-sample by, e.g., conditioning on initial play or the entire sequence of previous actions, we try to predict the average cooperation in a session without using any data about how people in the session actually played.
 Studying predictions rather than in-sample fit helps us identify aspects of behavior that are stable across experiments and significant determinants of behavior.
+And studying average cooperation rates lets us also study aggregate payoffs, since the outcomes in most rounds of most of these experiments are symmetric: Either both players cooperate or they both defect.

-To make our predictions, we use a very simple model of reinforcement learning, where all that varies with treatment or personal experience is the probability of cooperating in the first round of a new match.
-After these initial rounds, play depends only on the outcome of the previous round: If both players cooperated they keep cooperating, if they both defected they keep defecting, and if they mismatch, i.e., one player cooperated and one defected, they both cooperate with roughly 1/3 probability.
-Of course, actual behavior is much more complicated than our model supposes, and exhibit many individual-specific effects.
+To make our predictions, we estimate a very simple model of reinforcement learning, where all that varies with treatment or personal experience is the probability of cooperating in the first round of a new match.
+After these initial rounds, play depends only on the outcome of the previous round: If both players cooperated, they keep cooperating, if they both defected, they keep defecting, and if they mismatch, i.e., one player cooperated and one defected, they both cooperate with roughly 1/3 probability.
+Of course, actual behavior is much more complicated than our model supposes, and exhibits many individual-specific effects.
 However, our goal here is not to identify all aspects that sometimes matter, and include them in a model.
 Such a model would be difficult to interpret, and could only be estimated with orders of magnitude more data than is currently available.

-In our learning model, the way that people play in the first round of their very first supergame depends on a composite parameter $\Delta^{RD}$ that captures some of the effect of strategic uncertainty.
-This parameter is defined as the difference between the actual discount factor of the game and the discount factor that makes players in different between the strategies Grim and Always Defect on the assumption that every one in the population uses one of these strategies, and more over, that exactly half of the population uses each one.
-(This is not meant as a realistic assumption, but is simply one explanation of how $\Delta^{RD}$ is defined.)
-The initial choices in a supergame and the fixed strategy in subsequent rounds of the supergame determine the payoffs in that supergame.
-Initial-round play in following supergames depends on $\Delta^{RD}$ and on the overall payoffs the player received in past supergames for each initial-round action.
-Because of this feedback channel, the predicted overall cooperation rates end up depending not only on the composite parameter $\Delta^{RD}$ , but also on the individual game parameters.
+In our learning model, the way that people play in the first round of their very first supergame depends on a composite parameter Δ^{RD} that is intended to capture the effect of strategic uncertainty.
+This parameter is defined as the difference between the actual discount factor of the game and the discount factor that makes players indifferent between the strategies Grim and Always Defect on the assumption that everyone in the population uses one of these strategies, and moreover, that exactly half of the population uses each one.
+(This is not meant as a realistic assumption, but is simply one explanation of how Δ^{RD} is defined.)
+Past work (discussed in Section 3) has found that Δ^{RD} is correlated with cooperation rates, and it plays an important role in our model as well.

+The second key component of our model is that agents learn from experience, and specifically that initial-round play after the first supergame depends on the overall payoffs the player received in past supergames for each initial-round action.
+The direct effect of the game parameters on these payoffs is only partially captured by Δ^{RD} , so the predicted overall cooperation rates also depend on the individual game parameters.